 Does it have sentimental or family value?

-Even though you may never have a tea party worthy of that ten-person service from WWII, the family and sentimental value is worth keeping it around.
+Even though you may never have a tea party worthy of that ten-person service from WWII, the family and sentimental value are worth keeping around.
 If you’re pressed for space, pack it up well and bring it to a

 pack them in a wardrobe box and store them in a climate-controlled unit to keep them safe.
 Then you can enjoy them when you’re ready.